danielandrewr/test-frontend/README.md

 localStorage.setItem("token", "<your_jwt_token>");
 ```

+Note: For information on how to retrieve the token, please refer to [this](https://github.com/danielandrewr/test-backend?tab=readme-ov-file#usage)

 ## API Integration
 The frontend interacts with the backend using Axios, sending the token in the Authorization header:
 ```js